 Last week I went to Zurich to present at Swiss Testing Days.
-I started my day by attending keynote - The nine forgettings - from Lee Copeland.
-I had attended his keynote in the past as well and he is an excellent presenter and story teller.
-Have a look at the slides he used and video recording .
-It was the same topic but it's definitely worth the time.
+I started my day by attending keynote – The nine forgettings – from Lee Copeland.
+I had attended his keynote in the past as well, and he is an excellent presenter and story teller.
+Have a look at the slides he used and video recording.
+It was the same topic, but it’s worth the time.

 I agree with pretty much all the points mentioned by Lee, except certifications and boundaries.

-Lee mentioned that certification is a way to grow professionally and it shows that you are serious about the profession.
-Well, I am not a big fan of certifications - certifications do not show that person holding certification is serious about the job.
-It shows that person holding certifications has passed an exam - nothing more than that.
-However, Lee mentioned certification as part of “Forgetting to grow” and he mentioned other ways to grow as well - so if you want to grow professionally, my advice would be to focus on other ways he mentioned and many other ways (weekday / weeknight testing, blogging, training, teaching, open-source and so on..) he did not mention.
+Lee suggested that certification is a way to grow professionally and it shows that you are serious about the profession.
+Well, I am not a big fan of certifications – certifications do not indicate that person holding certification is serious about the job.
+It shows that person holding certifications has passed an exam – nothing more than that.
+However, Lee mentioned certification as part of “Forgetting to grow” and he suggested other ways.
+If you want to grow professionally, my advice would be to focus on other ways he mentioned and many other ways (weekday/weeknight testing, blogging, training, teaching, open-source and so on..) he did not mention.

-On the same lines, after working with good agile teams for last couple of years - I am not sure if we need to worry about boundaries.
-Boundaries, can very easily become playground for the blame game.
-It’s best if teams are considered as delivery teams and notion of boundaries based on the role is removed or diluted from the teams.
+On the same lines, after working with good agile teams for the last couple of years – I am not sure if we need to worry about boundaries.
+Boundaries can very quickly become the playground for the blame game.
+It’s best if teams are considered as delivery teams and the notion of boundaries based on the role is removed or diluted from the teams.

 Apart from these two points, I pretty much liked everything else he said in the presentation.

-After the keynote, I spent most of my time in exhibition centre and spoke with fellow testers.
-Its always interesting to discuss what problem other folks are facing and how they are solving those problems.
+After the keynote, I spent most of my time in exhibition center and spoke with fellow testers.
+It is always interesting to discuss what problem other folks are facing and how they are solving those problems.

-It was a great talk and I loved it - Lee started with the discussion on Phrenology and explained why measurement fails.
-I liked the concept of Reification error - it resonated with my talk on the caution with ATDD.
-In reification, abstractions are treated as reality and on the same lines with ATDD, often reality (Green build - collection of passed tests / checks) is treated as abstraction (quality is good).
+It was a great talk, and I loved it – Lee started with the discussion on Phrenology and explained why measurement fails.
+I liked the concept of Reification error – it resonated with my talk on the caution with ATDD.
+In reification, abstractions are treated as reality and on the same lines with ATDD, often reality (Green build – a collection of passed tests/checks) is dealt with as abstraction (quality is good).
 However, most important part of the talk for me were the three rules Lee came up with.
-In my opinion, these three rules pretty much sums up measurement and when it should be used
+In my opinion, these three rules pretty much sum up measurement and when it should be used

 - Don’t measure it if you don’t know what it means

-- Don’t measure it if you are not going to do something with the measurments
+- Don’t measure it if you are not going to do something with the measurements

 - Don’t turn your measurement into a goal